Niharika0306/test-app/README.md

-Creating this app to test Konflux
+Using this app to test Konflux